bpanel-org/bpanel/README.md

 By default, the bcoin and wallet DBs persist in `~/.bcoin_bpanel`.
 If you want docker to start bcoin with a fresh DB, comment out the `.bcoin` volume in `docker-compose.yml` then run `docker-compose up -d`.

+### Building images
+Uncomment the relevant `build:` sections in `docker-compose.yml` for the services you want to build, then run `docker-compose build`

 ## Extending bPanel
 The bPanel UI is built entirely around plugins.